Google Ads, previously known as AdWords, is useful — if not mandatory — for your business.

-Instead of pulling your hair out over these frustrating restrictions, consider what you can do to actually craft a compelling ad copy.
+Instead of pulling your hair out over these frustrating restrictions, consider what you can do to actually craft compelling ad copy.
 It may be a challenging endeavor, but you can do it as long as you have the right strategy.
-Here’s how to write ads for Google AdWords that will drive more traffic from your target audience to your site.
+Here’s how to write Google Ads that work by driving more traffic from your target audience to your site.

 When someone conducts a search, they have a particular goal in mind that they want to accomplish.
 Your Google ad headline needs to present itself as the easiest way to accomplish this goal.
 Always focus on the solution rather than the problem, but make sure the problem is clearly defined within your solution.
 That sounds like a lot for limited characters, so this example might help.